Michelin Guide: Stars

+The Michelin Guide website gives a comprehensive explanation of the stars and criteria for awarding them:

+One MICHELIN Star is awarded to restaurants using top quality ingredients, where dishes with distinct flavours are prepared to a consistently high standard.

+Two MICHELIN Stars are awarded when the personality and talent of the chef are evident in their expertly crafted dishes; their food is refined and inspired.

+Three MICHELIN Stars is our highest award, given for the superlative cooking of chefs at the peak of their profession; their cooking is elevated to an art form and some of their dishes are destined to become classics.

-Michelin reviewers (commonly called "inspectors") are anonymous; they do not identify themselves, and their meals and expenses are paid for by Michelin, never by a restaurant being reviewed:
+Inspectors' meals and expenses are paid for by Michelin, never by a restaurant being reviewed.

 The French chef Paul Bocuse, one of the pioneers of nouvelle cuisine in the 1960s, said, "Michelin is the only guide that counts."
 In France, when the guide is published each year, it sparks a media frenzy which has been compared to that for annual Academy Awards for films.
-Media and others debate likely winners, speculation is rife, and TV and newspapers discuss which restaurant might lose and which might gain a Michelin star.
+Media and others debate likely winners, speculation is rife, and TV and newspapers discuss which restaurant might lose, retain, or gain a Michelin star.
 The Michelin Guide also awards "Rising Stars", an indication that a restaurant has the potential to qualify for a star, or an additional star.

 Green stars

 In 2020, the Michelin Guide launched a sustainability emblem to symbolise excellence in sustainable gastronomy.
 An establishment awarded this green star is given space on the Guide's website for the chef to describe the restaurant's vision.
+A green star can be held concurrently with other designations awarded by Michelin – including standard Michelin stars, a Bib Gourmand, or being on the recommended list.
+As of October 2025, Michelin Green Stars were no longer listed as a searchable parameter on the Guide's website, although the award continued to be given to restaurants.

 Bib Gourmand

-Since 1955, the guide has also highlighted restaurants offering "exceptionally good food at moderate prices", a feature now called "Bib Gourmand".
-They must offer menu items priced below a maximum determined by local economic standards.
-(Bibendum) is the company's nickname for the Michelin Man, its corporate logo for over a century.
+Since 1997, the guide has highlighted restaurants offering "exceptionally good food at moderate prices", a feature now called "Bib Gourmand".
+They must offer a combination of menu items priced below a maximum determined by local economic standards.
+For example, a Bib Gourmand restaurant in Canada must have been able to offer a two-course meal and either dessert or a glass of wine for less than 60 CAD per person in 2022.
+Bib (Bibendum) is the company's nickname for the Michelin Man, its corporate logo for over a century.
+Like Michelin stars, a restaurant can gain or lose a Bib Gourmand designation at Michelin's annual award ceremony for the region where it operates.
+In exceptional circumstances, Bib Gourmand designated restaurants have gone on to receive a Michelin star in later years.
+Most notable is Chicago restaurant and bakery Kasama, which earned a star in 2022 after receiving a Bib Gourmand the year prior.

-The Plate

-In 2016, a new symbol, the Plate, was added to recognise restaurants that "simply serve good food".